python/mypy/mypyc/doc/dev-intro.md

   and smaller code, since many runtime type checks performed by the CPython interpreter can be omitted.

+* Compiled code can often use unboxed (not heap allocated) representations for integers, booleans and tuples.

 ## Supported Python Features

 Mypyc supports a large subset of Python.
 Note that if you try to